bentomhall/nih-system/homebrewery/world/player-options.md

 **Lightning.** You gain resistance to lightning damage.
 If a creature you can see within 30 feet is targeted by an attack, you can use your reaction and spend 2 STA to teleport to an unoccupied space within 5 feet of them and become the target of the attack instead.

 #### Elemental Blow
 At 6th level, your elemental attunement flows out over your weapons.
 When you hit with an attack and use Raging Blow, you can choose to change the damage type to one of cold, fire, lightning, or thunder.
 If you do so, the target must make a Constitution saving throw against a DC of 8 + your Strength modifier + your proficiency bonus.
 On a failed saving throw, the target is staggered until the end of your next turn.
 If they were already staggered, they become stunned instead.
-Staggered creatures cannot take reactions and make all attacks at disadvantage.
+Staggered creatures have their speed reduced to half and can take either an action or a bonus action and cannot take reactions.
+If they make an attack with their action, they can only make a single attack regardless of how many they normally could with that action.

 #### Flickering Rush
 Starting at 10th level, you can spend 5 STA on your turn to teleport up to twice your speed.
 If you do so, you cannot move any further that turn.